ahudovich/ahudovich/README.md

 ## 👋 Hey, I'm Andrei!

-I'm a full-stack engineer based in Wroclaw, Poland 🇵🇱
+I'm a full-stack software engineer based in Wroclaw, Poland 🇵🇱

 I specialize in building reliable, production-ready web applications with React and Next.js

+If you need a reliable developer to join your team, I'm ready to dive in.

 -------